Sonia Gandhi: Early life

 Sonia Maino was born on 9 December 1946 to Stefano and Paola Maino in Lusiana (in Maini street), a historically Cimbrian-speaking village about 35 km from Vicenza in Veneto, Italy.
 She was one of three siblings: Sonia, Nadia and Anoushka, raised in a traditional Roman Catholic Christian family.
 Sonia spent her adolescence in Orbassano, a town near Turin.
 She attained primary education attending the local Catholic schools; one of her early teachers described her as "a diligent little girl, [who] studied as much as was necessary".

 Stefano, who was a building mason, established a small construction business in Orbassano.
-He had fought against the Soviet military alongside Hitler's Wehrmacht on the eastern front in World War II, was a loyal supporter of Benito Mussolini and Italy's National Fascist Party.
-The family house had leather bound books on writings and speeches of Mussolini.
+It is alleged that in an interview with Jawid Laiq published in Outlook in 1998 Stefano claimed that he had fought against the Soviet military alongside Hitler's Wehrmacht on the eastern front in World War II, and that he was a loyal supporter of Benito Mussolini and Italy's National Fascist Party.
+As per the said article, the family house had leather bound books on writings and speeches of Mussolini.
 Stefano had named Sonia and her elder sister Nadia in the memory of the Italian participation in the Eastern Front.
 He died in 1983.
-Gandhi has two sisters who still reside in Orbassano along with their mother.
+Gandhi's two sisters still reside in Orbassano.